THE FREE ENTERPRISE ECONOMIC SYSTEM

 by Dr. Lawrence Wilson

-Goods are solid, tangible items.
-Services are not tangible items and include things like medical care, accounting, legal services, business consulting, marketing services, research and more.
+Services.
+These are items that not tangible.
+They include medical care, accounting, legal services, business consulting, marketing services, research, and more.

 Let us discuss these in more detail.